 You want to keep those who attend your event engaged with your business and eager to learn more about your products and services.
 For online events, consider following up shortly after the event with a recording.
 You should also send the recording to registered persons who could not attend the event.
 For in-person events, observe all the government directives on social distancing, etc., at the event’s venue.
 Also, consider following up shortly after the event with a copy of your slide presentation deck or upload the presentation to LinkedIn or SlideShare to encourage people to follow your accounts online.

 8. Run Contests and Giveaways

 Today, contests and giveaways are synonymous with referrals and recommendations.
 They are no longer a marketing option exclusive to B2C companies!
-In fact, work well in a variety of end goals when thought through strategically.
-Havard Business Review discovered that 84% of B2B buyers are now starting the purchasing process with a referral, and peer recommendations influence over 90% of all B2B buying decisions.
+Work well in a variety of end goals when thought through strategically.
+Havard Business Review discovered that 84% of B2B buyers start the purchasing process with a referral, and peer recommendations influence over 90% of all B2B buying decisions.
 Giveaways help you attract leads who are harder to reach through events, webinars, or your blog.
 Hosting a giveaway doesn’t require that much money or work.
 You’ll need a good landing page, a small budget to run ads, and a reliable email platform to store the email address of your leads.
 After a successful campaign, it’s easy to duplicate your efforts on different channels.
 You can also run multiple campaigns at once.

 - Where Can I Post My B2B Products Online?